During the Case

 - Return copies of the forms and attachments to you.

 California law requires that the defendant in your case be given formal notice that you have filed a claim against him or her in small claims court.
 This is called "service of process," and it is very important.
 In fact, the judge cannot make any decisions until the other person or business has been “properly served."
-Service lets the other party know:

 WHO can serve the court papers?